-The vaccination status of a population of animals or premises might be important when considering movement controls.
+The vaccination status of a population of animals or premises might be important when considering movement controls and the proof of freedom phase.

 For the purposes of AUSVETPLAN, the following guidance should be followed.

 To be referred to as a vaccinated population, the population must have been vaccinated in accordance with: